 CONCEPT OF THE ORDER

 Semiarid Soils are high base status soils in which a soil water deficit prevails over most of the growing season.
-Wetting fronts ,in the natural state fail to penetrate deeper than the base of the solum, with consequent accumulation of pedogenic lime and soluble salts.
+Wetting fronts under natural climate conditions (i.e., in the absence of irrigation) fail to penetrate deeper than the base of the solum, with consequent accumulation of pedogenic carbonate and other soluble salts.

 CORRELATION